Neptis nata

 Photo taken at Doi Suthep-Pui National Park, Chiang Mai, Thailand.
 620m a.s.l.

-Although it is distributed across a large part of the region, this species is not common.
+Although Neptis nata is distributed across a large part of the region, the species is not common.
 There is little difference between the sexes and they look similar to each other.
-There is not much information available but probably multivoltine with several broods per annum.
+There is not much information available but they are almost certain to be multivoltine with several broods per annum.

 Synonyms and previously used names: Neptis nandina, Neptis egestas